Home / Use Cases / Professions / Legal Professionals

 Your case work is public.
 Your home address shouldn't be.

-Attorneys, litigators, and legal advocates work in adversarial contexts by definition.
+Attorneys work in adversarial contexts by definition.
 Court records, bar filings, and firm directories make your professional identity easy to find.
-Data brokers connect that identity to your home address, phone number, and family members.
+Data brokers tie that identity to your home address, phone, and family.

-Removals across 1,000+ sites Home address prioritized Ongoing monitoring Family member coverage Discreet, encrypted handling
+Removals everywhere Home address prioritized Ongoing monitoring Family member coverage Discreet, encrypted handling

 The adversarial nature of legal work creates personal risk